Penalty Abatement: How to Reduce or Remove IRS Penalties

 What Is Penalty Abatement?

 It does not erase the tax debt itself (or the interest on the tax), but it can dramatically reduce what you owe.
-For example:

 Types of Penalties the IRS May Abate